shubham-bgi/recordBookAsignment/readme.md

-To run first ask for credentials.json and place it in root folder of project.__
+To run first ask for credentials.json and place it in root folder of project.<br/>
-Import postman collection.json to use the API.__
+Import postman collection.json to use the API.<br/>
 After that run 'npm i' and then 'npm start'.